Rookie of the Year Award

 - Fewer than 45 days on the active roster, excluding time on the disabled list, in military service, or time when the rosters are expanded (currently after September 1)

 Two BBWAA members who cover each MLB club vote for their respective league award.
 No voter may vote for more than three players.
-The votes and their placement are tallied for each player are tallied and a point system is used to determine the award winner.
+The votes and their placement are tallied for each player and a point system is used to determine the award winner.
 Each first place vote is worth five points, each second place vote is worth three points, and each third place vote is worth one point.
 The player with the highest point total is the Rookie of the Year.

 “Rookie” Controversies